Code-Institute-Submissions/gameshow-m1/README.md

 ##### Responsive navigation section
 * The navigation displays both the site name (when clicked brings you back to the landing page) and the other site pages that the user can browse.
 For mobile design, the site pages collapse into a burger icon by using Bootstrap’s JavaScript, enabling the user to toggle on mobile devices
 * The navigation displays a “call to action” for the user to allow them to recommend a game on a multi-choice gaming platform
-* A state change is implemented on the site as they navigate through it through the use of “active” sheet
+* A state change is implemented on the site as they navigate through it through the use of “active” sheet - an underline of the page currently on

 ##### Colours & Fonts
 * Background colour is set using a “shading effect”, displaying a futuristic and blended approach from jet black to light grey